Victims' rights

 • have your property that has been held for an investigation or as evidence returned as soon as possible.

-Your rights when the offender goes to prison
+Your rights if the offender goes to prison

 Your right to make a complaint

-You can make a complaint if a Queensland Government agency or non-government organisation has not met your rights.
+You can make a complaint if you believe a Queensland Government or government-funded agency has not upheld your rights.